Chemiculs/qengine/README.md

 <details>
 <summary>PE Header manipulation && Executable section polymorphism</summary>

-This library can disrupt the ability to signature scan the executable sections of the PE file f=in memory / from memory dumps, and corrupt / wipe the header information (it would need to be rebuilt to properly parse through PE-bear / CFF explorer etc.)
+This library can disrupt the ability to signature scan the executable sections of the PE file in memory / from memory dumps, and corrupt + wipe the header information (it would need to be rebuilt to properly parse through PE-bear / CFF explorer etc.)

 Below is an example of how to mutate the executable sections of the PE and scramble the header information: